 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-As people get old their iron needs vary.
+As people get old, their iron needs vary.
 Pregnant women need about 27 mg of iron every day compared to an average of 8 mg for a normal adult.
-Getting the right amount of iron from the right source is key.
+Getting the right amount of iron from the right source is the key.

 Learn more about Adrenals from Dr. Berg Video Blog.